 The Handcrafted History of Harrington’s Smallgoods

-Peer through the shop window and there he was, hard at work crafting superb smallgoods by hand.
-No place for mass-production here.
-There never will be.
-Pork and bacon was cured, in traditional fashion.
-Black Pudding was loved for its delicious notes of spicy pepper and exciting nutty texture.
+Like today, there was no room for mass-production at Harrington’s.
+Pork and bacon was cured in traditional fashion.
+His Black Pudding was loved for its delicious notes of spicy pepper and exciting nutty texture.
 At Christmas, if you didn’t serve Harrington’s ham, it wasn’t a proper Christmas.

-In Miramar in Wellington, we continue the Harrington’s tradition for New Zealand’s finest smallgoods.
-We honour tradition yet we love experimenting.
-There’s always something exciting happening in our test kitchen, and when we perfect a new recipe we’re delighted to introduce it to you to inspire you.
-The same as it has always been.
+Now in Miramar Wellington, we continue Colin Nelson Harrington Bridge’s tradition for fine smallgoods.
+We believe in traditional quality yet we love experimenting.
+There’s always something exciting happening in our test kitchen, and when we perfect a new recipe we’re always excited to introduce it to you.

 Every single sausage, slice of bacon, black pudding or other delicious delicacy crafted at our home in Miramar is the work of our skilled artisans.
 Our fifteen craftspeople fashion the finest flavours for you guided by Angus Black, and Harrington’s brilliant original recipes of course.